jiem/expressimo/README.md

       ...
     }

-## Link controllers to models
+## Link controllers to models and views

-In a controller, call a model with the `$` global variable:
+In a controller, call a model with the `$` global function:

     //controller/user.js
     exports.controller = function(req, res) {